Azure/azure-sdk-for-js/sdk/identity/identity/samples/AzureCacheForRedis/ioredis.md

 }

 async function returnPassword(credential: TokenCredential) {
-    // The current scope is for public preview and may change for GA release. const redisScope = "acca5fbb-b7e4-4009-81f1-37e38fd66d78/.default"
+    const redisScope = "acca5fbb-b7e4-4009-81f1-37e38fd66d78/.default"

     // Fetch an Azure AD token to be used for authentication.
 This token will be used as the password.